strimzi/proposals/050-Kafka-Node-Pools.md

 ### KafkaNodePool selector in `.spec.kafka` section of the `Kafka` custom resource

 One of the options considered was to have a label selector in the `Kafka` custom resource in `.spec.kafka`.
-Using the `strimzi.io/cluster` label was chosen at the end as the preferred way.
+Using the `strimzi.io/cluster` label was preferred in the end.
 It makes it easier to match the `KafkaNodePool` resources to the `Kafka` cluster.
-This significantly simplifies the code - especially the watch which is triggered when It also helps to ensure that one node pool will always belong only to a single Kafka cluster since one node pool resource can have only one `strimzi.io/cluster` label.
+This significantly simplifies the code - especially the watch which is triggered when changes are made.
+It also helps to ensure that one node pool will always belong only to a single Kafka cluster since one node pool resource can have only one `strimzi.io/cluster` label.

 ### Configuring pools inside the `Kafka` custom resource